ExceLint/ExceLint-core/README.md

     npm install
     npm install typescript
+    # below not needed for Mac
     sudo apt install node-typescript
     npm run build
-    # needed a new version of node
-    npm install --update node
     # test
     node dist/excelint-cli.js --input test/act3_lab23_posey.xlsx

+To install an up-to-date version of `node` on Linux:

+    npm install --update node

 To install an up-to-date version of `node` on Mac OS X with Homebrew: